 Before we get into your options for adding batteries onto your system, we want to quickly go over how batteries work.

 As the sun shines, your solar panels collect the energy and turn it into DC electricity.
 The electricity is then sent to your inverter, which converts that power into AC electricity – the form you can use in your home or business.
 As your system produces energy, it’s used to power your lights, appliances, and devices.
 But what happens when your system produces more electricity than you use?

-If you install a battery, here’s where it would come in.
-When you’re using more electricity than your solar system is producing, you can draw on energy stored in a battery, instead of drawing it from the grid.
+If you install a battery, here’s where it comes in.
+When you’re using more electricity than your solar system is producing, you can draw on energy stored in a battery instead of drawing it from the grid.